-In many ways, lowa excels as a state for walking and bicycling.
-Its scenic landscapes, vibrant communities, and engaged citizens support opportunities for expanding mobility for non-motorized users.
+Iowa excels as a state for walking and bicycling.
+Its scenic landscapes, vibrant communities, and engaged citizens support expanding mobility for non-motorized users.
 However, most bicyclists and pedestrians regularly experience inadequate accommodations, lack of bikeway or trail connectivity, and are stressed when using many of Iowa's streets and roads.